-The Events Application should be used for any events taking place within the City of Melville.
-Including any events on land not owned by the City but still within the City boundaries (i.e., Department of Education Land or private property).
+The Event Application should be used for any events taking place within the City of Melville.
+This includes any events on land not owned by the City but still within the City boundaries (i.e. Department of Education Land or private property).

-As the event organiser it is your responsibility to ensure that the space is booked well in advance.
-Many community groups use reserves and public spaces, so early bookings are essential to secure your chosen date.
+As the event organiser, it is your responsibility to ensure that the space is booked well in advance.
+Many community groups use reserves and public space, so early bookings are essential to secure your chosen date.

-If your event involves the Swan River, foreshore areas or the Point Walter Spit, then you will need to obtain permission from Department of Biodiversity, Conservation and Attractions.

-You will need to attach confirmation from DBCA that they support the Event.
+If your event involves the Swan River, foreshore areas or the Point Walter Spit, you will need to obtain permission from the Department of Biosecurity, Conservation and Attractions (DBCA).
+You will need to attach confirmation from DBCA to demonstrate their support for the event.

-Tentatively booking a Reserve/Park
+Tentatively booking a Reserve/Park Space

 You should contact the Customer Service Team on 1300 635 845 or 08 9364 0666 to enquire if a reserve/park is available.
-If available, you should email the city to advise, in writing, that you wish to place the reserve on hold pending the submission of the Events Package.

-Emails can be directed to melinfo@melville.wa.gov.au which should include basic information of proposed event.
-Please note, the area will only be placed on hold once an email has been received.
-If another group book the reserve before your email is received, then your request may be declined.
+If it is, you should promptly email the City to advise, in writing, that you wish to place the reserve on hold pending the submission of an Event Application.
+This email should include some basic information regarding the proposed event.
+Emails can be directed to melinfo@melville.wa.gov.au.
+Please note, the area will only be placed on hold after an email has been received.
+If another group book the reserve before your email is received, your request may be declined.